 Air Service Task Force

-The Air Service Task Force was created to bring together varied interests to explore the opportunities for expanding daily nonstop air service to California.
-T
+The Air Service Task Force was created to bring together varied interests to explore the opportunities for expanding daily commercial air service into and out of Grand Junction.
+In early 2017 the task force will be converting to a stand-alone non-profit organization with an appointed board but volunteers are always welcome to assist this board.

 Board of Directors*